-Corporation for National and Community Service (CNCS): CNCS is an agency of the federal government that funds AmeriCorps and other national service programs.
+AmeriCorps, the Agency formerly Corporation for National and Community Service (CNCS): An agency of the federal government that funds AmeriCorps and other national service programs.
+AmeriCorps, the Agency may be referred to as the Agency or AmeriCorps.

-AmeriCorps: AmeriCorps is a program of the CNCS that provides opportunities for Americans to serve in communities.
+AmeriCorps: AmeriCorps is a program of the former CNCS that provides opportunities for Americans to serve in communities.

-AmeriCorps Leaders: AmeriCorps members serving full time for 1,700 hours over 12 months.
+AmeriCorps College Coaches: AmeriCorps members serving full time for 1,750 hours for 11 months.